Ira & Abby

-Ira & Abby is a 2006 American romantic comedy film directed by Robert Cary and released in the United States by Magnolia Pictures.
-The poignant love story stars Chris Messina and Jennifer Westfeldt (who also wrote the screenplay) in the title roles, and co-stars Fred Willard, Frances Conroy, Jason Alexander, Robert Klein, Judith Light and a small early role by Jon Hamm as Ronnie.
+Ira & Abby is a 2006 American romantic comedy film directed by Robert Cary and written by Jennifer Westfeldt.
+The film stars Chris Messina and Westfeldt in the title roles, and co-stars Fred Willard, Frances Conroy, Jason Alexander, Robert Klein, and Judith Light.

+The film premiered at the Los Angeles Film Festival on June 23, 2006.
+It was acquired by Magnolia Pictures, who released it theatrically on September 14, 2007.

 Plot

-Ira Black (Chris Messina) is a 33-year-old psychology Ph.D. candidate with therapist parents.
-Black has been in an on-and-off relationship with Lea (Maddie Corman) for the past nine years and is unsatisfied with their relationship on many levels.
+Ira Black is a 33-year-old psychology Ph.D. candidate with therapist parents.
+He has been in an on-and-off relationship with Lea for the past nine years and is unsatisfied with their relationship on many levels.
 His therapist informs him that their 12 years of doctor-patient relationship must come to a close as therapy clearly is not helping him.
 The therapist encourages Black to be spontaneous, finish his dissertation, and do things he would not normally do.

-Ira goes to his favorite cafe and struggles (as usual) to order.
-While he is eating his meal, he looks across the street to see a gym and remembers that Lea found him overweight.
-After his meal, he goes to the gym and makes an appointment for a tour and waits 45 minutes before Abby (Jennifer Westfeldt) arrives to show him around.
+Ira goes to his favorite cafe and struggles to order.
+As he eats, he looks across the street to see a gym and remembers that Lea once found him overweight.
+After his meal, he goes to the gym and makes an appointment for a tour.
+He waits 45 minutes before Abby, a free-spirited gym-membership saleswoman, arrives to show him around.

 Ira is soon struck by Abby's ability to be involved in other people's lives.
 She seems to know everyone at the gym and be a trusted source of advice and a good listening ear.
 After Abby gives Ira a tour of the gym, they spend the next six hours talking in an unused yoga room.
 Ira discovers that Abby lives with her parents who are musicians.
 At the end of their conversation, she proposes marriage to Ira, who is initially shocked.
 Eventually he agrees and the two consummate their engagement in her office.

 Both Ira and Abby return home to tell their parents of their engagement.
 Ira's parents are upset that it's not Leah, and Abby's are extremely excited and begin to plan their daughter's wedding right away.
 Later that night, Ira and Abby talk about their future and make an agreement to have sex every day.

 The two marry and spend the evening together at Abby's family's house.
 When they attempt to return to Ira's apartment to enjoy their wedding night, the car they hired breaks down, leading them to get mugged at gunpoint, though they are unharmed.